Trackunit/developer-hub/sdk-docs/publish-app/iris-app-publish.md

 ---
-title: How to publish an Iris App SDK
+title: How to submit an Iris App SDK
 category: 61fcd8e1a448f5004215317c
 parentDocSlug: publish-app
 ---